top of page

 2. Herbs

 Herbs like basil, rosemary, thyme, dill, and mint are perfect for an aquaponics system.
 But why do they do so well in this environment?
 It all comes down to the growing factors present in the aquatic system.
 Herbs require a specific balance of nutrients, light, and temperature to thrive.
-In an aquaponics system, water and fish waste provide a steady supply of nutrients, while the controlled environment allows for optimal temperature and light levels.
+In an aquaponics system, water and fish waste provide a steady supply of nutrients, while the controlled environment allows optimal temperature and light levels.

 3. Spinach

 First and foremost, the water in the system is continuously filtered and recirculated, providing a nutrient-rich environment for the plants to thrive in.
-Additionally, the controlled environment of an aquaponics system allows for precise adjustments to be made to the temperature, pH, and lighting, which all play a pivotal role in the growth and development of spinach plants.
+Additionally, the controlled environment of an aquaponics system allows for precise adjustments to the temperature, pH, and lighting, which all play a pivotal role in the growth and development of spinach plants.

 4. Cherry Tomatoes